-Factor in other key features of the service – no activity logs, lots of locations, apps for everything, the 30-day money-back guarantee – and ExpressVPN looks like a great choice of VPN for all your torrenting needs.
+Factor in other key features of the service – no activity logs, lots of locations, apps for everything, Bitcoin support, the 30-day money-back guarantee – and ExpressVPN looks like a great choice of VPN for all your torrenting needs.

 Log in to your account dashboard, for instance, and you don't have to hunt for a Download link.
 The website detects the type of device you're using, displays a Download button for that client, and enables grabbing a copy with one click.

-If you need something for another platform, clicking 'Set up on all your devices' takes you to a huge list of options, including Windows, iOS, Kindle Fire, Mac, Android, Linux and more.
+If you need something for another platform, clicking 'Set up on all your devices' takes you to a huge list of options, including Windows, iOS, Amazon Fire, Mac, Android, Linux and more.
 Tapping any of these displays more download links and instructions.

 Even these are far more helpful than you would expect.
 Tap the 'Android' link with most VPNs and you'll probably just be redirected to Google Play.
 ExpressVPN has a Play Store link, but it also gives you a QR code, a button to email yourself a setup link (ideal if you need to install it on another device), and even an option for experts to directly download the APK file.

 In a neat setup touch, ExpressVPN doesn't force you to find and manually enter your username and password.
 Instead, all you have to do is copy the unique activation code displayed on your download page, and paste it into the client when you're asked.
 The software then automatically sets up your login credentials, and you won't have to think about usernames and passwords, at all.
 (Very handy if, say, you're using a password manager and don't even know what your passwords are.)